longcipher/ledgerflow/README.md

 - Eliminates complexity and security risks of server private key management
 - Supports secure storage of large amounts of funds

-### 2. Seamless Multi-Chain Support
+### 2. Comprehensive Multi-Chain Support

-- Can be deployed on any EVM-compatible chain
-- Supports Ethereum, Polygon, Arbitrum, Optimism, Base, BNB Chain, etc.
+- Can be deployed on any EVM-compatible chain (Ethereum, Polygon, Arbitrum, Optimism, Base, BNB Chain, etc.)
+- Supports non-EVM blockchains through dedicated implementations (Aptos with Move language)
 - Merchants can freely choose to enable payment collection on one or multiple chains based on needs
+- Unified indexer supports monitoring across different blockchain architectures

 ### 3. Programmable & Composable